f5devcentral/f5-agility-labs-containers/docs/class3/module1/lab1.rst

 =========================

-The F5 Marathon Container Integration consists of the F5 Marathon BIG-IP Controller, the F5 Application Service Proxy (ASP), and the F5 Marathon ASP Controller.
+The F5 Marathon Container Integration consists of the F5 Marathon BIG-IP Controller.

 The F5 Marathon BIG-IP Controller configures a BIG-IP to expose applications in a Mesos cluster as BIG-IP virtual servers, serving North-South traffic.

-The F5 Application Service Proxy provides load balancing and telemetry for containerized applications, serving East-West traffic.
-The F5 Marathon ASP Controller deploys ASP instances ‘on-demand’ for Marathon Applications.

-The official F5 documentation is available here:
-`F5 Marathon Container Integration <http://clouddocs.f5.com/containers/v1/marathon/>`_
+.. seealso:: The official F5 documentation is available here: `F5 Marathon Container Integration <http://clouddocs.f5.com/containers/v2/marathon/>`_

 You can either setup the whole F5 solutions yourself or use some scripts to automatically deploy everything